Shahnazi2002/Convert-text-to-binary/README.md

 # Convert-text-to-binary
-Convert text to binary code using Python
+This text to binary converter lets you convert any text to binary code